apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Frequently-asked-questions.md

 The user of the generated code provides one of the concrete transport implementations, based on what's appropriate for their use case.

-Swift OpenAPI Generator links to some commonly used transport implementations from the [README](https://github.com/apple/swift-openapi-generator#repository-organization), but anyone is welcome to create their own custom transport implementation and share it as a package with the community.
+Swift OpenAPI Generator lists some transport implementations in its [README](https://github.com/apple/swift-openapi-generator#repository-organization), but anyone is welcome to create their own custom transport implementation and share it as a package with the community.

 To learn more, check out <doc:Checking-out-an-example-project#Getting-started>, which shows how to use some of the transport implementations.